-1. A common feeling of ugh or dread upon realizing that technological progress and economic growth and development are the root of our predicament, not our way out.
+1. A normal feeling of disgust or dread upon realizing that technological progress and economic growth and development are the root of our predicament, not our way out.

-2. A name for the anxiety and fear called forth when living in a coronavirus era that triggers an economic depression.
+2. A name for the anxiety and fear called forth when living in a corrupt, dysfunctional civilization causing a mass extinction.

 3. The mid-point between denial and regeneration . . . with or without us.

-2. A fierce and fearless reverence for life and relative equanimity even in the midst of abrupt climate change, a global pandemic, and collapse of both the health of the biosphere and business as usual.
+2. A fierce and fearless reverence for life and expansive gratitude — even in the midst of abrupt climate mayhem and the runaway collapse of societal harmony, the health of the biosphere, and business as usual.

 3. Living meaningfully, compassionately, and courageously no matter what.